Published October 22, 2019

 The University at Buffalo takes very seriously its obligations and its commitment to provide a safe and secure environment for our students and other members of the university community.

 UB is committed to ensuring that all members of our community can work and learn in a safe environment.
 UB provides support, assistance and redress for victims of stalking, sexual assault, sexual violence, dating violence and domestic violence.

-Although Title IX requires that a case be resolved within 60 days, the full administrative process generally takes up to 4 weeks and is dependent upon scheduling and availability of those involved (e.g. victims, witnesses, alleged offenders).
+The full administrative process generally takes up to 4 weeks and is dependent upon scheduling and availability of those involved (e.g. victims, witnesses, alleged offenders).
 During the administrative process, the university may impose suspensions, orders of protection, other campus restrictions, and/or make victim accommodations.
 The administrative process may result in outcomes that include, but are not limited to, community service, counseling, probation, long-term suspension, dismissal/expulsion.

 The UB Administrative process for students and student athletes are the same, with the exception that athletes are also subject to the Athletic Ethics Committee, which may place additional sanctions on student athletes.
 In cases where a student is not suspended, the Athletics Ethics Committee may still impose sanctions on Student Athletes that limit or exclude their participation in athletic activities and events.